 Dimbulah has a restored rail station for The Savannahlander line between Cairns and Forsayth.
 You can read interpretive panels here on the town’s history.
 There’s an excellent, well-serviced caravan park set in gardens, a supermarket and a butcher plus petrol stations and mechanical repair services.
 Centuries on Dimbulah still remains a good watering place.

-Dimbulah is an Urban Location area within the local government area of Mareeba in Queensland, it is located approximately 1405kms from the capital Brisbane and extends over an area of 747.013 square kilometers.
+Dimbulah is an Urban Location area within the local government area of Mareeba in Queensland, it is located approximately 1405kms from the capital Brisbane and extends over an area of 747.013 square kilometres.
 Dimbulah has a recorded population of 1050 residents and is within the Australian Eastern Standard Time zone Australia/Brisbane.

 If you are planning a visit to Dimbulah we’ve put together some of the things you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Dimbulah and think we’ve missed something, let us know and we’ll share it here.